 Offered as gap funding to individuals within annually determined low socio-economic status parameters.
 This will be the first funding reduced should any additional assistance be received.
 The Provost Award is being phased out and will only be offered to prior recipients completing their degree.

-* The university has instituted the Go Blue Guarantee, which pays tuition and mandatory fees for students with family incomes of $75,000 or less and assets below $75,000.
+* The university has instituted the Go Blue Guarantee, which pays tuition and mandatory fees for students with family incomes of $125,000 or less and assets below $125,000 (effective fall 2025).
+The current thresholds are family incomes of $75,000 or less and assets below $75,000.
 For students who qualify, financial aid may contain a variety of funding sources (Federal Pell Grant, Federal Supplemental Opportunity Grant, Michigan Achievement Scholarship, institutional scholarships and grants, and non-UM tuition scholarships and grants).
 These, together, make up the Go Blue Guarantee.
 Eligibility details here.
 Tuition is the cost of classes and mandatory fees are those the university charges to all students.
 See our Cost of Attendance page for information about other educational costs.

 About University Grants and Scholarships